melaniecasimiro/weather/README.md

 How to Run the Workflow Manually

-The wrkflow can be triggered manually following this steps:
+The workflow can be triggered manually following this steps:

 1 - Go to the Actions tab in the repository